milroyg/wordpress-dfes/wp-content/plugins/location-weather/readme.txt

 == Changelog ==

+= 2.1.4 - Sep 06, 2025 =
+* Improved: Enhanced plugin security and data validation.
+* Improved: The Additional CSS and JS option.
+* Removed: The optional license tab.

 = 2.1.3 - Jul 23, 2025 =
 * Fix: The weather forecast did not display correctly when the shortcode was used on the blog home page.